vlasdana/burgers-shop/README.md

 ## Description:- App to manage a digital menu for a restaurant

                 - 2 categories
-                - products
+                - products details
-                - form to insert products in a database
+                - form to insert new products in a database
                 - list to vizualise the products based on their category